Fillability obstructions for high-dimensional confoliations: Confoliated bLob's and normal forms

-\item (Characteristic foliation) The intersection of $\cK_\xi$ with $TN$ is a regular foliation $\cK_N$ on $N$, which satisfies the following properties: \begin{enumerate} \item (Compatibility with open book foliation) $\cK_N$ is tangent to $B$ and $\partial N$ (and in particular tangent to the intersections of the fibers of the open book map $\Theta \colon N\setminus B \to S^1$ defining $\xi_N$ with $\partial N$);
+\item (Characteristic foliation) The intersection of $\cK_\xi$ with $TN$ is a regular foliation $\cK_N$ on $N$, which satisfies the following properties: \begin{enumerate} \item (Compatibility with open book foliation) $\cK_N$ is tangent to $B$ and $\partial N$ (and hence tangent to the intersections of $\partial N$ with the pages of the open book decomposition defined by $\xi_N$, as $\cK_N\subset \xi_N$ necessarily; c.f.\ \Cref{rmk:conditions_confoliated_bLob});

 \item (Lagrangian) $\cK_N$ is Lagrangian with respect to the restriction of $\mu$ to $\cK_\xi$;